sandstone-mc/sandstone-template/README.md

 [//]: # "If .disable is removed from .github/workflows/packbuild.yml.disable & the repo is published to GitHub."
 Generated pack is in `generated` branch.

-To build the datapack, run:
+To build the packs, run:
 ```ts
 npm run build
 // or